 To be eligible for a grant, applicants must propose a collaboration connecting at least one of the five higher-education partners with at least one off-campus partner: a community organization or civic institution (e.g., a library), a media outlet (nonprofit or commercial), or a member of the state’s technology sector.

 Winning proposals have to offer a clear benefit to communities (i.e., no purely academic research).
 The academic institutions will gain deeper connections to their communities by putting their research and expertise to real-world use.

-The consortium will have its own staff to manage the fund, with a board of directors to set strategic priorities and approve of grants.
-The board will consist of: two appointees from the governor, four appointees from legislative leadership, five appointees selected by the participating higher-education institutions, and appointees representing both community groups and the media and the technology sector.
+The consortium has its own staff to manage the fund, with a board of directors to set strategic priorities and approve of grants.
+The board consists of: two appointees from the governor, four appointees from legislative leadership, five appointees selected by the participating higher-education institutions, and appointees representing both community groups and the media and the technology sector.

-The staff and board will be dedicated to transparency and accountability.
+The staff and board is dedicated to transparency and accountability.
 For instance, the consortium will issue regular reports about its work and how it spends its money.
 The organization is also required to host public hearings across the state to gather input from communities about the consortium’s funding priorities.